Alim Qasimov: Musical career

-In 1999, Qasimov with his daughter participated in “The Spirit of the East” concert directed and composed by Israeli Mizrahi musician Peretz Eliyahu and Mark Eliyahu.
+In 1999, Qasimov, with his daughter, participated in “The Spirit of the East” concert directed and composed by Israeli Mizrahi musician Peretz Eliyahu and Mark Eliyahu.

 2000 to present: Introducing Ferghana

 Qasimov's daughter, Ferghana Qasimova, had been informally practising with her father since the age of sixteen and was an avid student of mugham.
 By the age of twenty she had become a fully-fledged singer in her own right and Qasimov chose to introduce his daughter into his ensemble.
 Ferghana first appeared on 1997's The Legendary Art of Mugham on which the two shared the vocal tasks on the song Getme Getme.
 Their next album included a track, Bagishlamani, dedicated to his forebear; Nusrat Fateh Ali Khan.
-The release marked a high point for Qasimov as it was his first widely available release to western audiences and it proved a critical success.
-His aim to reconnect younger generations with mugham began to pay dividends; not only was he appealing to traditional Islamic sections of the Azerbaijani population, but also to more Americanised and modern audiences.
-The break through amongst the younger generations spurred him on: "Sometimes young people come up after a concert to thank me.
+The release marked a high point for Qasimov as it was his first widely available release to Western audiences, and it proved a critical success.
+His aim to reconnect younger generations with mugham began to pay dividends; not only was he appealing to traditional Islamic sections of the Azerbaijani population, but also to more Americanized and modern audiences.
+The breakthrough amongst the younger generations spurred him on: "Sometimes young people come up after a concert to thank me.
 That's like giving me wings.
 I feel so elated when I can awaken such feelings in people while they are still young; mugham is not an easy genre for young people to understand".

 Qasimov recorded and released further works with The Art of Mugham in 1997 and Central Asian Series, Vol. 6: Spiritual Music of Azerbaijan in 2007.
 He took the opportunity to perform in New York City in 2005 as part of Yo-Yo Ma's Silk Road Project.
-The concert aimed to promote multi-cultural artistic exchange between eastern and western cultures and The New York Times regarded Qasimov's performance, alongside Malik Mansurov and Rauf Islamov, as the highlight of the event.
+The concert aimed to promote multi-cultural artistic exchange between eastern and western cultures, and The New York Times regarded Qasimov's performance, alongside Malik Mansurov and Rauf Islamov, as the highlight of the event.
 He toured throughout Europe, now bringing Ferghana along with him, and was in demand to appear at spiritual music festivals in countries such as France and Egypt.
 Their performances were often critically acclaimed, regardless of the location.
 Remarking upon a performance in London as part of "Voices of Central Asia", Michael Church stated in The Independent that "initial shock turned to delight as we were drawn into his intimate, multicoloured world".
 The father and daughter duo paid dividends and, following their performance in Cairo in May 2008, Al-Ahram Weekly stressed the qualities of their powerful vocal unity and stage presence, describing Qasimov as "a master of mugham".